gnachev2/nginx-k8s-cicd/README.md

-# NGINX-Hello-World-CICD
+# CICD-Project

-This is a custom CICD project, for automated build and deployment of a simple nginx web app on kubernetes.
+This is a custom CICD project for automated build and deployment of a simple nginx web app on kubernetes.

 ## Prerequisites and dependencies: